Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Theory and Methods

 and, equivalently, the diffusion coefficient for motion in the direction perpendicular to the surface is obtained through multiplying by $\zeta_\perp(z)$.
 The reduction of the rotational short-time diffusion coefficient due to HI between a single solute and the surface is not included, as it is much smaller than that for the translational short-time diffusion\cite{Cichocki1998} and is only apparent at very small surface-solute separations.
 The larger reduction of the rotational diffusion of a solute as a result of its crowded environment is, however, accounted for as described above.

-The method of images is employed in hydrodynamic theory\cite{Ainley2008} to satisfy the boundary condition of zero flow field perpendicular to a surface by mirroring the flow field of the solutes at the surface and, due to the linearity of the Stokes equation, the superposition of the flow field yields the result.
+For the second effect -- the interaction of the reflected flow field with surrounding solutes -- we use the method of images from hydrodynamic theory\cite{Ainley2008}.
+To satisfy the boundary condition of zero flow field perpendicular to a surface, the reflected solute can conceptually be calculated by using solutes with positions mirrored at the surface.
+Due to the linearity of the Stokes equation, the superposition of the initial flow field and the one from the mirrored solutes yields the final flow field.
 For a non-zero flow field parallel to the surface, higher order terms arise.
-For a discussion of the accuracies of the mobility matrices for a single sphere see, for example, reference \citenum{Cichocki2000}.
+For a discussion of the accuracies of the mobility matrices for a single sphere see, for example, reference~\citenum{Cichocki2000}.
 However, for cases without collective motion parallel to the surface, we restrict ourselves to the force monopole.

-Using this assumption, we can extend the mean-field approach beyond the surface by assuming an image flow field created by a mirrored configuration of solutes on the other side of the surface.
+Using the method of images with this assumption, we extend the mean-field approach beyond the surface by assuming an image flow field created by a mirrored configuration of solutes on the other side of the surface.
 Figure~\ref{fig:hydro_mirror} shows a snapshot of a simulation with spheres diffusing in the presence of a surface.
 For each sphere, the local occupied volume fraction is calculated within a cutoff sphere with $R_\textnormal{cut}$, now also including the image solutes and thereby accounting for the reflected flow field of the surrounding solutes.
-In \citet{Mereghetti2012}, $R_\textnormal{cut}= 4 a$, i.e., four times the radius of the solute, was determined to be a good choice for crowded environments.
-Note that the height of the atomically detailed surface at which the boundary condition of zero flow in the direction perpendicular to the surface is set has to be taken into account, and can be set as an input parameter in SDA.
+In~\citet{Mereghetti2012}, $R_\textnormal{cut}= 4 a^{HI}$, i.e., four times the radius of the solute, was determined to be a good choice for crowded environments.
+Note that the flow field of a solute is reflected at the plane where the water molecules interact with the surface atoms, which is the atomic height of the surface (i.e., at z = radius of the surface atoms and not at z=0, where the centers of the surface atoms are positioned).
+The atomic surface height therefore has to be specified as an input parameter in SDA.